 In this course, students will learn basic skills for listening deeply to others with particular attention to those whose lives are impacted by trauma and/or significant transition.
 The course will introduce frameworks, skills, and tools for understanding trauma, engaging secondary trauma, and administering self-care in the life of ministry.
-Students should not expect to become proficient with providing trauma informed care as a result of this course practicing Asset Based Community Development (ABCD) and community organizing in their neighborhoods.
-This includes assessing community resources and experiences, organizing community members around topics that deeply impact them, creative problem-solving, and moving toward collective action.
-Throughout the course, students will also reflect on the role of faith communities in the health of neighborhoods.
-This course is one of a series that include practical field education/internship experiences.
+Students should not expect to become proficient with providing trauma informed care as a result of this course.

-Ministry Field Ed.: Community Development & Organizing (3 credits) In this course, students will learn and practice basic frameworks, skills, and tools for
+Ministry Field Ed.: Community Development & Organizing (3 credits)